 In such cases, let that moment pass.
 And remember, you can always have this conversation again, in a more detached yet compassionate way.
 Don’t let yourself get caught in the ego trap, thinking it’s about self-esteem or that you have the right to hurl nasty comments on someone’s character because you’re triggered.

 You’ll also find it helpful to reflect on these questions to work towards building a healthier ego structure and raising your self-awareness.

 #3 – Seperate Trauma from Intuition

 When you surrender and let Divine Intervention lead your way, you can then realize that many of the false alarms are your wounds and traumas.

 In the first story I mentioned above, I was scared and uncomfortable because most of the tables were occupied by groups of men drinking alcohol and laughing out loud.
 My subconscious was wired to think the worst of such situations, but I never realized it until that day.

 In the third story, when I was trying to interrupt the girl with my own insights, I was really just trying to validate my experience and become preachy.
 This is an old subconscious behaviour which resurfaced in that moment, but wasn’t able to make space in reality, thanks to divine intervention.

 So as you begin healing these false hits, your intuition naturally becomes stronger and you’re able to create more space between intuition and ego.

-I know the word ‘intuition’ can sound woowoo to most of us, because we’re so habitual of being logical and practical in day-to-day decisions.
+I know the word ‘intuition’ can sound woo-woo to many, because we’re so habitual of being logical and practical in day-to-day decisions.

 But the moment we start acknowledging how little we really know about anything, and that there’s much more happening behind the scenes than we can even fathom, we open our crown chakra.
 And an abundance of wisdom and guidance showers on us!